picardatjp/minesweeper_sdl/string/README.md

-# tetris in sdl
+# sine wave generation in sdl

-haven't really started yet
+## todo

+- make it work properly